 One of the most important things to consider when starting a new business is the pros and cons.
 It’s essential to weigh the advantages and disadvantages of your business model and compare it with those of other small businesses in the industry.

 - Dry cleaning is an established industry that people are familiar with, so you can build your clientele relatively quickly.

-- You can start small and grow at your pace.
+- You can start as a local dry cleaning business and grow at your pace.

 - Dry cleaning process is easy and it’s not complicated to get started—the equipment required is relatively simple, and the chemicals are not too complex.

 - You can easily use dry cleaning machines explicitly designed for this purpose.